jermspeaks/jermspeaks.github.io/_posts/letters/2017-10-02-strangers-1-simon-gonedeck.md

 #### What's Next?

 The team has worked with clients all over the area.
 All of the team members have graduated college.
 Sevy will be leaving the company later this summer to join Deloitte.
-Simon still plans to growing this company, and getting the forumla right before bringing more people on.
+Simon still plans to growing this company, and getting the formula right before bringing more people on.

 ### Questions for me

 After our conversation about MG Web Partners, Simon turned the tables and asked me a few questions.
 The benefit of being a first connection is they already know something about you.
-And in Simon's case, he's a long time reader of the Jear-Bear letters, so he had some questions around writing and growing an online prescence.
+And in Simon's case, he's a long time reader of the Jear-Bear letters, so he had some questions around writing and growing an online presence.

 #### On Writing